sonalpcm7530/Sonal2002/Heart Diseases Classification Using Machine Learning & Deep Learning/Readme.md

 ## Overview

 This project analyzes patient health records to predict the likelihood of heart disease and provide tiered, actionable health recommendations based on the predicted risk probability.
-Multiple machine learning and deep learning models were trained and compared, and the best model was deployed as a real-time prediction application.
+Multiple machine learning and deep learning models were trained and compared, and the best model was deployed as a real-time prediction app.

 ## Dataset